DevSharma18/AI-Auditor/replit.md

 ## Running the Project

 The application runs on port 5000 using `npm run dev` which starts both the Express backend and Vite frontend.

+## Recent Changes (December 2025)

+- Removed all seed data and demo model generation
+- Rewrote audit engine to be evidence-driven
+- Added NO_EVIDENCE audit result type
+- Made all metric scores nullable
+- Added proper empty state handling in dashboard endpoints
+- Scheduler no longer runs audits on startup